 IDrive is truly a feature-packed service.
 It has virtually every “nice to have” feature that anyone would need in a backup solution provider, along with some extra options that add to the convenience, thus providing the best balance of features and value for owners of multiple computers who don’t have massive storage needs.

-First, IDrive supports all major desktop operating system; Windows, Mac, and Linux, along with Android and iOS.
+First, IDrive supports all major desktop operating systems; Windows, Mac, and Linux, along with Android and iOS.
 What gives IDrive the edge over other backup solution providers is the fact that the mobile apps can be used to backup phone data, including media, contacts, and calendar events, not only access computer files that you’ve backed up.
-Furthermore, if you install the IDrive app on your Android or iOS smartphone, you can even back up call logs, app data, and Instagram and Facebook account, basically making the switch between phones a breeze.
+Furthermore, if you install the IDrive app on your Android or iOS smartphone, you can even back up call logs, app data, and Instagram and Facebook accounts, basically making the switch between phones a breeze.

 Syncing and Sharing

 Unlike other services in the same category, IDrive’s features don’t stop at data backup and restoration, as it also offers synchronization and file-sharing options, both of which are more commonly associated with cloud storage solutions such as iCloud and GDrive, thus giving you the best of both worlds.
 The synchronization option works by installing a sync folder in your file system, which you can use to tie all of your devices together, something that Dropbox has been doing for years.

 You can also access all your files and check your sharing status for each one of them through IDrive’s web UI, through which you can also access the content that other IDrive users have shared with you.